Secondary Schools' Mooting Competition

 What is a Moot?

 A moot is a legal debate in a courtroom setting with a judge or a panel of judges.
 A moot regularly focuses on areas of law that have been subject to recent developments, or concern an area of uncertainty within the law.
-For example; the 2016 competition problem was focused on the relatively new Education Amendment Act 2013 in relation to surrender and retention of student property and searches.
+For example, the 2016 competition problem was focused on the relatively new Education Amendment Act 2013 in relation to surrender and retention of student property and searches.

-Much like in a court, mooting competition puts two opposing teams of ‘lawyers’ against each other to argue their legal case based on the facts of the problem before a judge.
+Mooting competition puts two opposing teams of ‘lawyers’ against each other to argue their legal case based on the facts of the problem before a judge.
 Mooting has been part of the lawyers’ training for court procedures for hundreds of years, and plays an important role in becoming familiar with the legal system.

 The key to mooting is the art of persuasion as it is only concerned with the points of law.
 Your job as a counsellor is to convince the judge that your interpretation of the law is the most appropriate to the case.
 The problems selected will give each counsel an equal chance to persuade the judge of the quality of their submission.
 This can be achieved by skilfully applying the relevant law and legal principles to the facts of your case.